 More than Nash typically manages on the defensive end on the hardwood.
 Forza zing!

-Nash also discussed the Inter tryout, the state of soccer in the U.S. and more on "The Dan Patrick Show" on Tuesday, which you can check out here.
+Here's Nash discussing the Inter tryout, the state of soccer in the U.S. and more on "The Dan Patrick Show" on Tuesday:

 Related coverage on Yahoo!
 Sports: